swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 ## Acknowledgments

 Max Desiatov provided some much-appreciated general guidance that helped get this idea off the ground.
-Boris G. immediately noticed and provided great feedback on the need for merging.
+Boris Buegling immediately noticed and provided great feedback on the need for merging.